NASA’s data and tools are free to the public. On this page, you can find:

 Flowchart of Resources and Data Products

 The Flowchart of Resources and Data Products for Health and Air Quality Applications with an Emphasis on Satellite Data is intended to be a resource for users that are interested in using satellite data but are new to the data products and their capabilities.
 This document contains a flowchart that will guide users from a general question or need to a specific resource.
 For brevity this document focuses on the United States, but this resource will be extended to provide data products for global applications.
-Access it here.
+Access the PDF version here or the Google Slides version here.

 NASA Health and Air Quality Tools